 The Saratoga Partnership for Prevention is a coalition of community leaders, organizations, and citizens interested in decreasing youthful substance use, supporting families through the teen years, developing better relationships between youth and adults, and building family and community norms against drug use in the upstate New York community of Saratoga Springs.
-For more information contact Jennifer Wood (518) 581-123- ext.
+For more information contact Amy McBride (518) 581-123- ext.
 3610.

 All Stars Camp

 A week-long day camp for fifth graders entering Maple Avenue Middle School in the fall, All Stars Camp features arts and crafts, sports, life skills workshops, and nine interactive All-Stars workshops.
 In these curriculum workshops, kids set goals for the future and promise to make smart choices to achieve those goals.
 Students are able to make new friends from different elementary schools throught the district, and also get acclimated to their new building before school starts in September.
 More

 Every other year, the Partnership administers a comprehensive survey to 7-12 graders in the Saratoga Springs City School District to gauge their opinions about drug use, risky behaviors, and how connected they feel to their families, school, and community.
 The Partnership has administered this survey – and a similar one for parents – since 2000.
 Survey results are used to help plan prevention programs throughout the community and gauge the effectiveness of these efforts.

 Parent University is a community collaboration between the Saratoga Springs City School District and the Saratoga Partnership for Prevention.
 Recognizing that caring parents and families who are equipped with necessary knowledge and skills are essential to a student’s success, Parent University offers opportunities for parents and caregivers to continue their learning.
 More